 Purchases and sales of securities are recorded on a trade-date basis (i.e., the date on which the security trade occurs).
 Interest income is recorded on the accrual basis.
 Dividends are recorded on the ex-dividend date (i.e., the date on which a stockholder must hold a security in order to be entitled to receive a dividend).
 Net appreciation or depreciation in fair value of investments consists of realized gains and losses and unrealized appreciation or depreciation in investments.
 Realized gains and losses are calculated using the average cost method.
 Unrealized appreciation or depreciation is calculated as the difference between the fair value of investments at the end of the Plan year and their fair value at the beginning of the Plan year, or acquisition cost if acquired during the Plan year.
 Capital gain distributions from the Plan's investments are included in dividend income.

 (d) Participant Loans

 Participant loans are measured at their unpaid principal balance, plus any accrued but unpaid interest.
+No allowance for credit losses has been recorded as of December 31, 2021 and 2020.

 NOTE 3 Investments